-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Biodiversity Description: Guidance on assessing impacts on Biodiversity are in England.
-WebTAG unit A3 provides advice on how to appraise the both biodiversity and earth heritage (geological) interests. ncluded in WebTAG unit A3 , following advice provided by Natural costs and benefits of transport schemes in terms of their effects on Assessment: The WebTAG approach is designed to correspond t other associated effects would be considered as a matter of course. o general terrestrial/aquatic transport projects where land take and For the SSA ACP, the potential effects on biodiversity are restricted to those associated with disturbance created (noise or visual disturbance) by aircraft landing at the airport and to potential effects of air quality on habitats.
-Research shows disturbance effects associated with aircraft typically occur during the landing and take-off cycle when an aircraft is flying at or below 500m (1,640 feet) [1] .
-Qualitative As the SSA ACP would not require any changes to the current latera would be no increase in the number of aircraft arriving at Heathrow, al flight paths arriving aircraft fly on approach to Heathrow, and there there is not potential for disturbance of biodiversity to increase.
-In terms of air quality, analysis shows that when aircraft operate 3.2 when compared to a 3.0° approach.
+Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches included in WebTAG unit A3 , following advice provided by Natural costs and benefits of transport schemes in terms of their effects on Assessment: The WebTAG approach is designed to correspond to the other associated effects would be considered as a matter of course. o general terrestrial/aquatic transport projects where land take and ted to those associated with disturbance created (noise or visual cts of air quality on habitats.
+Research shows disturbance effects ff cycle when an aircraft is flying at or below 500m (1,640 feet) ^[1] .
+Qualitative In terms of when com approach aircraft op deposition As the SSA ACP would not require any changes to the current latera would be no increase in the number of aircraft arriving at Heathrow, al flight paths arriving aircraft fly on approach to Heathrow, and there there is not potential for disturbance of biodiversity to increase.
+Biodiversity when compared to a 3.0° approach.
 In addition, aircraft remain at a approach at 3.0° and as such the contribution of aircraft engine er aircraft operate 3.2° RNAV SSA.
-Overall, these changes will res deposition) at biodiversity receptors (i.e. a beneficial impact), as a rebe imperceptible and therefore the effects will be negligible.
-2° RNAV SSA fuel burn and NOx emissions are marginally reduced a greater height above ground on approach in 3.2° RNAV SSA than nissions to ground-based biodiversity receptors will be lower when ult in reductions in NOx concentrations (and associated nitrogen sult of 3.2° RNAV SSA, however the decrease in concentrations will The noise assessment has shown that when an aircraft operates 3.2 level which is imperceptible on the ground having regard to the total ° RNAV SSA noise levels do decrease, albeit only very little and at a operation.
-Therefore, it is considered that there is no potential for any n biodiversity receptors.
-Furthermore, as the decrease in noise levels effects arising as a result of the proposals on the same sensitive bio egative effect to arise as a result of the proposals on sensitive are considered to be imperceptible, it is considered that any positive diversity receptors, would on the whole be negligible.
-Summary: Biodiversity will not be a differentiator between the Basel ine and Option B2.
+Overall, these changes will res 2° RNAV SSA fuel burn and NOx emissions are marginally reduced a greater height above ground on approach in 3.2° RNAV SSA than missions to ground-based biodiversity receptors will be lower when sult in reductions in NOx concentrations (and associated nitrogen esult of 3.2° RNAV SSA, however the decrease in concentrations will The noise assessment has shown that when an aircraft operates 3.2 level which is imperceptible on the ground having regard to the total ° RNAV SSA noise levels do decrease, albeit only very little and at a operation. egative effect to arise as a result of the proposals on sensitive are considered to be imperceptible, it is considered that any positive diversity receptors, would on the whole be negligible.
+Summary: Biodiversity will not be a differentiator between the Base ine and Option B2.

-&lt;sup>[1] Drewitt, A. (1999) Disturbance effects of aircraft on birds.
+^[1] Drewitt, A. (1999) Disturbance effects of aircraft on birds.
 English Nature Birds Network Information Note